nyc432/section3/content/merch.md

 weight = 2
 +++

-For merch, please visit our [store](https://www.bonfire.com/store/the-14th-amendment-store/)!
+For merch that will help us spread the word about this critically important issue, please visit our [store](https://www.bonfire.com/store/the-14th-amendment-store/)!